-Community meetings were held at the ward level.
-The meetings included components that addressed intention formation and habit formation.
+Community meetings were held at ward level.
+The meetings included components that addressed intention formation and habit formation:

 - During the French drain demonstration, the facilitator used a bucket filled with holes to demonstrate how faecal matter in the pit loses volume during decomposition.
-The French drain demonstration aimed to create an intention for latrine use by displacing an incorrect heuristic about how quickly the pit fills. - The card game helped demonstrate the correct pit filling rate of a standard pit size for families of different sizes.
-This game also aimed to create an intention for latrine use by resetting faulty mental models about how long pits take to fill. - All meeting participants made a pledge to use the toilet regularly.
-This pledge was meant to help create a habit by getting participants to commit to latrine use. - Facilitators handled decomposed faecal matter in order to reduce aversion to pit emptying and handling of decomposed faecal matter.
+The French drain demonstration aimed to create an intention for latrine use by displacing an incorrect heuristic about how quickly the pit fills. - The card game helped to demonstrate the correct pit-filling rate for a standardsized pit, based on use by families of different sizes.
+This game also aimed to create an intention for latrine use by resetting faulty mental models about how long pits take to fill; - All meeting participants made a pledge to use the toilet regularly.
+This pledge was meant to help create a habit by getting participants to commit to latrine use; and - Facilitators handled decomposed faecal matter in order to reduce aversion to pit emptying and handling of decomposed faecal matter.
 This was meant to create an intention for toilet use.

-The household visits included additional components that also addressed barriers to intention and habit formation.
+The household visits included additional components that also addressed barriers to intention and habit formation:

-- The card game helped impart correct information on pit filling rates for the household in order to form intention for toilet use. - Each household received a poster with their pledge to reaffirm their commitment and help form a habit.
-The poster also contained contact information of WVI staff in case of queries. - Each household received a chalkboard10 to track toilet use of different family members and hold family members to their commitment, helping to create a habit of use.
+- The card game helped to impart the correct information regarding the pit-filling rate for the household, in order to form intention for toilet use; - Each household received a poster with their pledge to reaffirm their commitment and help form a habit.
+The poster also contained contact information of WVI staff in case of queries; and

+• Each household received a chalkboard to track the toilet use of different family members and hold family members to their commitment,4 helping to create a habit of use.